joaopaulopmedeiros/battery-notifier/README.md

-# Low Battery Notifier
+# Battery Level Notifier

 ## Description
-A simple python script for notification of low battery
+A simple python script for notification of battery level

 ## How to install dependencies
 ```